-I'd like to start off by saying that I failed my 11+, which I'm totally opposed to, because you're actually judging somebody’s intelligence at the age of 11, and whether you failed or passed that 11+ exam had a real bearing on what you actually was offered to do as a living when you left school.
-So, having failed the 11+, I went to a Secondary Modern School, where nobody really expected very much from you or that you would actually come to anything.
-I actually missed some of the schooling as well because I had a rather serious illness, so I missed about 18 months, a year to 18 months of schooling anyway, which I then had to work hard to catch up on, because of a rather serious illness.
+I failed my 11+, which I totally opposed.
+You’re judging somebody’s intelligence at the age of 11, and whether you failed or passed that 11+ exam had a real bearing on what you were offered to do as a living when you left school.
+Having failed the 11+, I went to Rowland Hill Secondary Modern in Tottenham, North London.
+Nobody really expected much from you or that you would come to anything.
+I missed a year to 18 months of schooling anyway, which I then had to work hard to catch up on, because of a rather serious illness.

 Working in the engineering factory

-That was from 8 o'clock in the morning to 5.30 at night, and that was 5 days a week, with occasional Saturday thrown in.
+This was from 8:00am to 5:30pm, five days a week, with the occasional Saturday.
 I got absolutely fed up working upstairs putting the stuff together, and I decided I’d like to give it a go and work downstairs where they did the manufacturing.
-And it was kind of like jumping out of the frying pan into the fire – it was even more boring.
+It was like jumping out of the frying pan into the fire – it was even more boring.
 You would spend days, perhaps a week, making the same thing.
 You’d be working on a thing called a capstan lathe, or you’d be working on a press and it was just repetition, and I’ve never in all my life known time go so slow.
 You’d look at the clock every five minutes and it was like half an hour had gone by.
 It was just unbelievably boring.

-Absolutely!
-In fact that was one of the reasons I eventually decided to leave.
-I stuck it for – apart from a short break – I stuck that for four years.
-The other thing about this, of course, I want to say, is that there was lots of factories in that area, and I'm sure this wouldn't happen nowadays, but they used to have . .. .
-There was a big firm called Gestetners, they made duplicating machines and there was Levis' which was a furniture factory, and they ‘ad a hooter that went, I think it went five minutes before time, so you had five minutes to get to work, you ‘ad then two minutes grace.
-If you was later than two minutes, they would stop you fifteen minutes pay, but you was still expected to work although you wasn't getting paid for it.
-So if you was gonna be late you might just as well . .. mind you, to stop you from saying "Well, I won't go in till a quarter past" they'd give you sort of like ten minutes, and if you was later than ten minutes then you’d get stopped half an hour.
+It was one of the reasons I eventually decided to leave; I stuck with it for four years.
+There were lots of factories in the area: a big firm called Gestetners, they made duplicating machines, and Levis’, which was a furniture factory.
+They had a hooter that went five minutes before time, so you had five minutes to get to work, then two minutes grace.
+If you were later than two minutes, they would dock you 15 minutes pay, but were expected to work although you weren’t getting paid for it.
+They gave you ten minutes, and if you were later than ten minutes then you’d get stopped half an hour.
 So they caught you whichever way you went!

-But there was a lot of factories round that way then, and it was nine years after, 1954, the War had finished in ‘45, and even when I went up to work in London years later there was still loads and loads of bomb sites.
-And you used to have these bomb sites all round the area ‘cos, you know, they tried to destroy the industrial area.
-And one of the incidents I do remember was from one of the other factories – anything that would bring a bit of excitement in your life you welcomed with open arms.
-And there was two fellas from another factory were going to have a fight, so they went onto one of these bomb sites that were there and they formed a circle round these two fellas, and they set about each other.
-I mean, Tottenham, as I said to you before, it was a rough place, but not as rough as it is now, I don’t think, and one of the fellas got knocked on the ground and the other one was still punching ‘im, and I remember saying to the fella standing next to me, a grown man – and bear in mind I'm only 15 years old – said to this man "That don't seem right he should hit him when he’s on the ground".
-"Boy" he says, "that’s the best time to do it." (laughs) So you just grabbed anything that broke the monotony.
+There were a lot of factories round there, and it was 1954 – nine years after the War.
+When I went up to work in London years later there were still loads of bomb sites around the area, because they tried to destroy the industrial area.
+I remember one incident from one of the other factories – you welcomed any excitement in your life with open arms.
+Two fellas from another factory were going to have a fight, they went onto one of these bomb sites, and they formed a circle round them.
+Then they set about each other.
+Tottenham was a rough place, but not as rough as it is now, I don’t think.
+One of them got knocked on the ground and the other was still punching him.
+I remember saying to this grown man next to me it didn’t seem right he should hit him when he’s on the ground.
+He said ‘boy, that’s the best time to do it.’
+So you just grabbed anything that broke the monotony!

 I actually had an accident.
-I used to go on what they called piece work where you got paid your flat wage and then anything you produced over a certain number you were paid extra, so the quicker you worked, the more money you earnt.
-I was pressing out these bowls that made the sun ray lamps, and we used to put them in, like a round cardboard tub, and the cardboard tub ‘ad got bent over at the top, so you couldn’t get the bowls in quick enough.
-So I'd got a knife that I'd made out of an old ‘hacksaw blade.
-I went to cut the top off to get rid of the rough bit and the knife slipped and it went across the knuckles of my left hand, and it severed the tendons.
-And I was actually pleased about this because it meant that I couldn’t go to work for a few weeks until it ‘ad ‘healed up.
-I was actually pleased not to ‘have to go to work!
-It was just that boring!
-It was that boring.
+I used to go on what they called piece work.
+You were paid a flat wage and anything you produced over a certain number you were paid extra, so the quicker you worked, the more money you earnt.
+I was pressing out these bowls that made the sun ray lamps, and we used to put them in a round cardboard tub.
+The cardboard tub had got bent over at the top, so you couldn’t get the bowls in quick enough.
+So I got a knife I made out of an old hacksaw blade, and went to cut the top off to get rid of the rough bit.
+The knife slipped and it went across the knuckles of my left hand severing the tendons.
+It meant I couldn’t go to work for a few weeks until it healed up.
+I was actually pleased not to have to go to work; it was just that boring!

-But I stuck this out, and then, in the end, one day … when I went to work I used to walk down this road and the buses used to go down there that used to go to a place called Southend in Essex, and I used to think to myself "If only I could get on one of those buses and go to Southend."
-Just to get away from this factory.
-And I just decided one day that I'd just 'ad enough.
-I looked around at these other people that were working in the factory and they were like zombies as far as I was concerned.
-There was nothing you could … all they could talk about first thing Monday morning was the football over the weekend, and I’m not particularly interested in football.
-There was one old man called C.P., he worked in this corner, he never spoke to anybody, he never joined in with anybody.
-When you had your tea breaks, he sat down there and had it all on his own, and it just dawned on me one day if he died they wouldn’t even know he was dead until they locked the factory up, and I thought "No, this is not for me.
-I can’t cope with this any longer."
+When I went to work I used to walk down this road where the buses went down to go to Southend in Essex.
+I used to think to myself ‘if only I could get on one of those buses and go to Southend’ to just get away from the factory.
+I decided one day I just had enough.
+I looked around at these other people working in the factory and they were like zombies as far as I was concerned.
+All they could talk about first thing Monday morning was the football over the weekend, and I’m not particularly interested in football.
+There was one old man who worked in this corner, never spoke to anybody, never joined in with anybody.
+When you had your tea breaks, he sat down there and had it all on his own, and it just dawned on me one day if he died they wouldn’t even know he was dead until they locked the factory up, and I thought ‘no, this is not for me.
+I can’t cope with this any longer.’